-The Yoga Barn and Workshop is a safe and serene environment created to assist others in exploring their physical body through yoga postures, mental and emotional balance through meditation and the opportunity for transformation through facilitated workshops.
-The supported workshops are designed to enhance our understanding that what we need to move through our life with purpose and dignity is contained within ourselves.
+The Yoga Barn and Workshop is a safe and serene environment created to assist others in exploring their physical body through yoga postures and mental and emotional balance through the practice of Qi Gong.

 The yoga classes offered are designed to bring the participant’s attention inward to focus on balance and tranquility in juxtaposition to this increasingly frenetic and jumbled external world.
 The internal focus allows for calm space away from the pressure of outside responsibilities and brings forward clarity of purpose and right action.